Jim-CodeHub/Jim-CodeHub.github.io/Gbook/pages/Posix.md

 <br><center> <font color=gray> mask of structure inotify_event and for inotify_add_watch() param </font> </center><br>

+Tips :
+1. or_ed can be used for the macro to create personnalized events.
-Tips : \* refer that both for the directory itself and for objects inside the directory and + refer that only for objects inside the directory.
+2. \* refer that both for the directory itself and for objects inside the directory and + refer that only for objects inside the directory.

 #### 1.1.2.4 Note